Juvenile Arthritis (cont.)

 The International League of Associations of Rheumatology has classified JIA into six distinct patterns that vary by clinical presentation and evolution of symptoms, laboratory implications, potential complications, and therapeutic options.
 While some similarities exist among these diseases, the uniqueness of each manifestation of JIA is strong enough to justify the breakdown into the six patterns.
 One characteristic common to all six forms of JIA is that of "morning stiffness" that improves during the day as more movement is done.
 Likewise, spontaneous patterns of worsening and lessening of symptoms (which may be independent of therapy) is characteristic.

 1. Systemic onset JIA: By definition, systemic onset JIA must have arthritis (swelling, pain, and warmth) of one or more joints associated with a minimum of two weeks of daily spiking fevers.
 The fever is often greater than 102 F (39 C) and usually spikes once or twice a day and may have the unique pattern of returning to below normal between rises.
-In addition, a characteristic intermittent salmon-colored rash, enlargement of lymph nodes, liver, and spleen, inflammation of the lungs, pericardium (the "sack" surrounding the heart), and other organs may occur.
+In addition, a characteristic intermittent salmon-colored rash, swollen lymph nodes, liver, and spleen, inflammation of the lungs, pericardium (the "sack" surrounding the heart), and other organs may occur.
 During febrile episodes, children appear moderately sick, but with resolution of fever they are much improved.
 Systemic onset JIA affects approximately 10%-15% all children suffering from JIA.
 There is no gender preference (the frequency in boys and girls is equal), with symptoms generally starting between 3-5 years of age.
 There is no unique laboratory test for JIA, but children typically have anemia and elevation of white blood cell and platelet counts, as well as alterations of general markers of inflammation.
 Complications of systemic onset JIA may include slower than expected growth, weakening of bones, abnormalities of liver and lung function, and consequences of therapy (see below).
 The prognosis is generally noted to depend upon the severity of arthritis with many/most of the systemic symptoms resolving over months to years.
 The low mortality rate (<0.3% in North America) is reassuring.
 Since the diagnosis of systemic onset of JIA is one of exclusion, the possibility of infection, malignancy, collagen vascular disease, and rheumatic fever are also considered.

 2. Oligoarticular JIA: Oligoarticular is defined as arthritis that affects four or fewer joints in the first six months of the disease.
 This form of JIA accounts for about 50% of all cases of pediatric chronic arthritis and may be subdivided into two groups.
 One group consists of those children who continue throughout the entire course of their disease having four or fewer joints involved.
 The other group eventually develops greater than four-joint involvement after the first six months of illness.
 The onset of disease is between 2-4 years of age with a female gender bias of approximately 3:1.
 Children with oligoarticular JIA most commonly have a single large joint (knee in approximately 90% of cases) involvement.
 Symptoms of joint pain and tenderness are worse in the morning in association with the previously described morning stiffness (see systemic onset JIA).
 The primary complication of oligoarticular JIA is inflammation of the iris (the colored region of the eye).
 Iritis is found in approximately 15%-20% with this form of JIA and is often without symptoms.
-Complications of iritis may include clouding of the cornea (cataracts), glaucoma, and visual loss.
+Complications of iritis may include clouding of the cornea (cataracts), glaucoma, and vision loss.
 Since outcome is linked to early diagnosis, it is imperative an ophthalmologist evaluate children with oligoarticular JIA every three to four months.
 Conditions that should be eliminated prior to establishing a diagnosis of oligoarticular JIA include trauma, infection, malignancy, and arthritis following an infection.

 3. Polyarticular juvenile idiopathic arthritis: Children who have five or more joints involved with arthritis during the first six months of their disease are classified into the polyarticular JIA form of illness.
 Two subgroups of polyarticular JIA exist based upon a constellation of various laboratory studies.
 One group (rheumatoid factor "RF" positive) affects between 5%-10% of all patients with JIA.
 Late childhood through young teenage girls are the most likely to develop this pattern.
 Generally, small joints (such as the hands and feet) tend to be involved, and a more aggressive course has been observed.
 "RF negative" polyarticular JIA affected individuals tend to have a milder course and thus a better outcome.
 Fatigue, anemia, suboptimal growth, and iritis (to a lesser degree than oligoarticular JIA) are complications.
 Other conditions that must be considered and eliminated prior to establishing the diagnosis of polyarticular JIA include infection, malignancy, and collagen vascular disease (including systemic lupus erythematosus).